csynbiosys/AMIGO2R2016b/README.md

 # Experiment - Darth Vader

-Child of experiment Han Solo for Gal 1 model with In-Silico-Loop
+Child of experiment Kanan Jarrus for Gal 1 model with In-Silico-Loop

-The change from Han Solo is:
+The change from Kanan Jarrus is:
 * Normalises all inputs so the true value is 1

 Full description: